BristolTopGroup/DailyPythonScripts/README.md

 DailyPythonScripts
 ==================

-Python scripts for the daily tasks of a particle physics PhD studen
+Python scripts for the daily tasks of a particle physics PhD student